francoismichel/ssh3-spec/draft-michel-ssh3.md

 SSH3 prototype is built directly over HTTP/3 since there is no public WebTransport implementation meeting all our requirements as of now.
-The semantics of HTTP/2 being comparable to HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2 if using TCP is required.
-A promising alternative is running HTTP/3 over QUIC on Streams
+The semantics of HTTP/2 being comparable to HTTP/3, the mechanisms defined in this document could be implemented using HTTP/2 if a fallback to TCP is required.
+There is an ongoing effort to be able to run HTTP/3 over QUIC on TCP Streams
 {{QUIC-ON-STREAMS}}.
 This document
 is a first introductory document and we limit its current scope to HTTP/3 using the classical QUIC.